avidLearnerInProgress/pyCAIR/Readme.md

 - [x] Crop Rows
 - [x] Use argparse for Command Line Application
 - [x] Store subsamples in different directories for crop and seam respectively
 - [x] Generate video/gif from sub-samples
+- [ ] Provide a better Readme
+- [ ] Generate unittests for each functions
+- [ ] Provide examples for all the entry points
+- [ ] Provide better project description on PyPI
+- [ ] Documentation using Spinx

 ### Notes: